A whole-systems approach to sustainability hubs that are also open source can provide a pathway to sustainable and better living for everyone.

 Click on each icon to be taken to the corresponding Highest Good hub page.

-One Community’s physical location will forward this movement as the first of many self-replicating teacher/demonstration communities, villages, and cities to be built around the world.
+One Community’s physical location will forward the movement of whole-systems approach to sustainability hubs as the first of many self-replicating teacher/demonstration communities, villages, and cities to be built around the world.
 This is the April 9th, 2017 edition (#211) of our weekly progress update detailing our team’s development and accomplishments:

 Here is the bullet-point list of this last week’s design and progress discussed in detail in the video above: